tohecz/yoin/README.md

 # yoin

-The `yoin` package (`yo` `join`) is to-become my humble attempt to create a package that allows for easy workflow for managing compiling seperate articles to journal issues.
+The `yoin` package (`yo` `join`) is to-become my humble attempt to create a package that allows for easy workflow for managing compiling separate articles to journal issues.
 The idea is to provide a way how to do this so that one does not need to run any external scripts or tools.